 The estimates have been put together by, or with the involvement of, qualified finance staff in the functional bodies and the GLA and reflect the approval and scrutiny process as described above.
-The estimates represent the best available information held within the GLA about budget pressures and the resources available to meet them while recognising there is significant uncertainty around forecast council tax and business rates income for both 2022-23 and 2023-24 as billing authorities are not required to provide all their estimates until 31 January 2023.
+The estimates represent the best available information held within the GLA about budget pressures and the resources available to meet them while recognising there is significant uncertainty around forecast council tax and business rates income for both 2023-24 and 2024-25 as billing authorities1 are not required to provide all their estimates until 31 January 2024.

-There are processes within each of the GLA Group's constituent bodies for proper consideration to be given before expenditure is sanctioned.
-Budget discipline is supported by a controlled virement system that maximises resource utilisation and allows emerging needs to be taken into account.
+There are processes within each of the GLA Group's constituent bodies for proper consideration to be given before expenditure is approved.
+Budget discipline is supported by regular budget monitoring and a controlled virement system that maximises resource utilisation and allows emerging needs to be taken into account.

 There are areas of significant risk and uncertainty in the budget, arising from the ongoing impact of the current economic climate on business rates, council tax and public transport fare revenues.
-Including tariff required to be paid to the Department of Levelling-Up, Housing and Communities (DLUHC) as set out in the provisional local government finance settlement of £735.4 million from the business rates (NNDR $^2$ ) income it receives, the GLA expects to receive over £1.3 billion in council tax revenues and around £3.1 billion in business rates income from London boroughs (including related section 31 grants from DLUHC for government funded business rates reliefs and the costs of freezing the NNDR multiplier).
-No levy on business rates growth is assumed to be payable to DLUHC at this stage.
+Including tariff required to be paid to the Department of Levelling-Up, Housing and Communities (DLUHC) as set out in the provisional local government finance settlement of £807.9 million from the business rates (NNDR 2) income it receives, the GLA expects to receive approximately £1.5 billion in council tax revenues and just over £3.6 billion in business rates income from London boroughs (including related section 31 grants from DLUHC for government funded business rates reliefs and the costs of freezing the NNDR multiplier).
+No levy on business rates growth is assumed to be payable to DLUHC at this stage, but an updated estimate will be reflected in the Final Draft Budget once the final local government settlement is published and the billing authority income estimates are received at the end of January 2024.